MillerBrainObservatory/millerbrainobservatory.github.io/docs/source/index.rst

         Guides
         ^^^

-        The user guide provides in-depth information on the key concepts of NumPy with useful background information and explanation.
+        The user guides provide walkthroughs on key concepts related to any technology MBO users may enounter.
+This section should be expanded upon as the MBO progresses.

         +++